 Handwriting is also incorporated into our curriculum with an outstanding program, Handwriting Without Tears.
 This curriculum exposes children to developmentally appropriate, multi-sensory tools and strategies that teach the left to right and top to bottom progression of reading and writing.
 Children begin with lines, then curves, eventually learning to form letters properly.
 This program also teaches children how to use the proper pencil grip which, in turn, makes handwriting easier for the child and more legible.
 Our print-rich environment allows children to see letters and words on display and also written by the teacher each day.

-Peter Pan utilizes two emergent reading programs that make learning letters fun and exciting.
+Peter Pan utilizes three emergent reading programs that make learning letters fun and exciting.
 Jolly Phonics uses a multi-sensory approach to teaching phonics by incorporating songs with actions to help children discriminate and identify sounds.
 Jolly Phonics teaches letters and sounds in an order that allows children to group letters to make words as early as possible, once a set is taught.
 For example, after the first set of letters (s,a,t,i,p,n,z) is taught, children are able to create "at", "it", "in", and "ip" word families.
-High Hat lessons focus on the "letter of week", with a character and storyline that repetitiously uses the letter and sound of the letter.
-The program emphasizes phonics training and phonemic awareness, as children learn letter sounds.
-Lessons are reinforced with hands-on activities.
+The Michael Haggerty Phoenemic Awareness program compliments Jolly Phonics by offering a balanced phonics program.
+It utilizes nursery rhymes to set the stage for clapping out syllables and understanding the parts of a word.
+It teaches children that words can be broken up into smaller units of language, and that the letters represent these units of language.
 Animal Island teaches the names, shapes, and sounds of letters and how those sounds blend to make words and sentences.
 The appealing story format and continuously developing adventure provide excellent opportunities for lively group discussions that help children develop their comprehension skills, including recollection of events, description, sequence, cause and effect, and interpretation of motive.